redhat-cop/openshift-migration-best-practices/cluster-health-checks.md

 * Check that the internal container image registry is healthy, images can be read from and written to it.

-* Check that the internal container image registry uses a [supported storage type.](https://docs.openshift.com/container-platform/3.11/scaling_performance/optimizing_storage.html#registry)
+* Check that the internal container image registry uses a [supported storage type](https://docs.openshift.com/container-platform/3.11/scaling_performance/optimizing_storage.html#registry).

-* Check that applications are not using [eprecated Kubernetes API references](https://docs.openshift.com/container-platform/4.5/migration/migrating_3_4/troubleshooting-3-4.html#migration-gvk-incompatibility_migrating-3-4).
-The migration tool will warn you about any resources using deprecated Kubernetes API references.
+* Check that applications are not using [deprecated Kubernetes API references](https://docs.openshift.com/container-platform/4.5/migration/migrating_3_4/troubleshooting-3-4.html#migration-gvk-incompatibility_migrating-3-4).
+MTC will warn you about any resources using deprecated Kubernetes API references.

-* Check that all nodes in the cluster have high [entropy value](https://docs.openshift.com/container-platform/3.11/day_two_guide/run_once_tasks.html#day-two-guide-entropy).
+* Check that all nodes in the cluster have [high entropy value](https://docs.openshift.com/container-platform/3.11/day_two_guide/run_once_tasks.html#day-two-guide-entropy).

 ### Target cluster